lbl-srg/modelica-buildings/userGuide/source/gettingStarted.rst

 Literature for Developers
 -------------------------

-It is essential for the users who develop new thermo-fluid models to  understand the concept of stream connectors.
+It is essential that users who develop new thermo-fluid models to  understand the concept of stream connectors.
 Stream connectors are explained in the Modelica language definition, available at https://www.modelica.org/documents, and in the paper Franke et al. [Fra2009a]_.
 The `Buildings` library uses similar modeling principles, and the same base classes, as the `Modelica.Fluid` library.
 Hence, we also recommend reading the paper about the standardization of thermo-fluid models in Modelica.Fluid [Fra2009b]_.